EC miffed at NITI Aayog VC's remarks against NYAY

 [Criticism of NYAY proposal my personal opinion: NITI VC to EC]

 The EC had felt that since Kumar is a bureaucrat, his remarks were prima facie violative of the model code.
-Kumar is learnt to have told the Election Commission that he spoke against Congress's Nyuntam Aay Yojna (Nyay) scheme as an economist and not as part of the policy body.
+Kumar is learnt to have told the EC that he spoke against Congress's Nyay scheme as an economist and not as part of the policy body.

 [Stay up to date with our election coverage here]